5j4/mariusdroughtproject/_pages/our_work/outputs/symposia.md

 		<p><b>Dr Narendra Kumar Tuteja (Australian Bureau of Meteorology)</b> gave an Australia perspective on ‘Water availability forecasts for operational planning and management’.</p>

 		<p>Australia has faced about 8 major drought events in the last 100 to 115 years: the Millennium drought (1997-2009) has had the most impact and has radically shaped the water reform agenda in Australia.
 Narendra talked about the an extensive user needs analysis in Australia which highlighted the desire and need for water availability / stream flow forecasts at a range of time scales, and the challenges in achieving these.
 He emphasised the need for continued and extensive liaison and consultation with stakeholders and users: a full two way exchange in order to fully understand and deliver useful research, data or tools.
-Engaging with stakeholders meaningfully, establishing R&D alliances and transitioning research to operations is not trivial and should not be underestimated; not least the communication of forecast uncertainty and performance.
+Engaging with stakeholders meaningfully, establishing R&amp;D alliances and transitioning research to operations is not trivial and should not be underestimated; not least the communication of forecast uncertainty and performance.
 Influencing decision making by water resource managers requires ongoing engagement throughout all stages of planning, development and delivery of water and that making the right technology choices is critical for development and delivery of operational forecasting services.</p>

 		<hr>